Intro to Promotion Tools

 Below is a Venn Diagram and breakdown of the similarities and differences between Channels and Widgets.

-- Channels: A User with the Permission levels of Channel Admin can edit and add Channels.
+- Channels: A User with the Permission levels of Channel Manager can edit and add Channels.

 - Widgets: Anyone can add a Widget, as the Widget builder is publicly available as long as you are linking to it.
 By default, the -- Share Events Box -- Add Event Block is turned on, but can be manually turned off.